Minimistro32/biblical-hebrew/README.md

 > |3) Number|וּ ,נ, and ◌ֶ are plural.|
 > |4) Gender|נ is feminine.|
 >
+> To get this working 100% of the time, memorize these additional 6 facts:
-> Memorize the person (usually first person) of the 5 `common` endings and this will work 100% of the time.
+> - The person (usually first person) of the 5 `common` endings.
+> - The gender of perfect 3rd person singular, which is identical to the absolute singular noun endings.

 ## Lexical Parsing
 Verb Chart parsing with missing letters